Associate Professor: S. Barkley

 PE 123 — Winter Activities (Area 1.3) (1 credit)

 This course will introduce students to a variety of winter-time outdoor adventures and activities.
-Class will be spent indoors and outdoors, and students should be able to dress according to the various activities that they will actively be participating in over the course of January.
-The majority of this class will base out of the “The Outdoor Campus – Sertoma Park,” but we will also be active at various locations in and near Sioux Falls.
-Activities that are planned for this course are winter orienteering, outdoor nature hikes, cross country skiing and snowshoeing (contingent on snow), wilderness survival, introduction to winter camping, snow shelters (contingent on snow), outdoor winter cooking skills and fire-craft, and various other winter and snow related topics.
+Class will be spent indoors and outdoors.
+Activities include winter orienteering, outdoor nature hikes, cross country skiing and snowshoeing, wilderness survival, introduction to winter camping, snow shelters, outdoor winter cooking skills and fire-craft, and various other winter and snow related topics.
 Each student is responsible to provide their own transportation.

 PE 210 — Introduction to Sport Management (3 credits)